 If the accident resulted in an medical emergency, you can seek immediate medical treatment.
 This is true even if the treating doctor is not listed on the posted list of physicians that your employer is required to provide.
 You can continue receiving treatment from this emergency doctor until your injury is no longer considered an emergency.
 You must then seek treatment from one of the doctors your employer has listed.
 The employer’s list must include at least six doctors, one of which must be an orthopedic surgeon.

 In the case that you are dissatisfied with the first doctor you see, you may change physicians one time from one panel doctor to another.
 However, after you’ve changed doctors once, you must tell your employer and get authorization before you change physicians again.
+Otherwise, you could impact your eligibility for workers’ compensation benefits in GA.

 Follow Your Doctor’s Orders